GoFreight vs Magaya: Modern Platform vs Established Mid-Market

 Understanding the Pain Points

-“Magaya feels outdated, not user-friendly, and has been in use for years.” — Operations Manager at a former Magaya user (now GoFreight customer)
+"Magaya feels outdated, not user friendly, and has been in use for years," says an Operations Manager, former Magaya user.

 Concerns About Platform Direction